Darian Cowgill: Career

 Darian is an independent audio engineer and co-founder of The Den Recorders and Atrium Music, Atrium has been operational since 1998.
 Atrium Music, a music licensing and publishing firm, focuses not only on the individual artist, but their independent and continual growth.

 The Atrium library consists of over 3000 composers and independent artists licensed from around the world for the purpose of placement in television, film, and all broadcast media opportunities.

 Darian's musical career began with singing and touring with the Pasadena Boys Choir... followed by theater performances, solo performances, live sound, and in-studio production.

 In 1998, he began an internship with Warped Tour creator, Kevin Lyman giving Darian a unique insight into the inner workings of the longest-running (Punk Rock Summer Camp) tour to date.

 From his foundational experiences, he fell in love with exploring the other side of the studio glass as an audio engineer and later a producer and mixer.

-He has since engineered and produced over 500 unique local, independent, and major label bands and artists.
+He has since engineered and produced over 1000 unique local, independent, and major label bands and artists.

-His work in national and international digital and terrestrial radio began working as a content producer and Production Director for Pyramid Radio from 2005 until 2009.
+His work in national, international digital, and terrestrial radio began by working as a content producer and Production Director for Pyramid Radio from 2005 until 2009.
 This was under former Radio legend and then CBS president Steve Rivers, and former owner of Boston's Kiss 108 - Richie Balsbaugh.